P-ict0/HourTrack/README.md

 python -m venv venv
 pip install -r requirements.txt source venv/bin/activate # Windows: .\venv\Scripts\activate.ps1

+# Note: You probably will need to remove the line from `utils/argument_parser.py`: from importlib.metadata import version
+# And also remove the `version` option from the parser (below in the file).

 # Run the script
 python src/hourtrack.py --help